-As the snow continues to fall in the Ottawa area, the kids may be excited to grab their sleds, throw on their snow pants and head to a hill.
+As the snow falls in the Ottawa area, the kids may be excited to grab their sleds, throw on their snow pants and head to a hill.
 Maybe you have a small hill near your house to enjoy, or maybe you’re looking for a new adventure to try.
-It’s the season for sledding and there are a few great places in the Ottawa area that you can check out.
+It’s the season for sledding and there are a few great Ottawa toboggan hills and spots in the surrounding areas that you can check out.

 Before we share those with you, we did want to mention sledding safety.
-The City of Ottawa has information and disclaimers on their website that you should check out before you go.
+The City of Ottawa has information and disclaimers on its website that you should check out before you go.
 It’s important to note that the hills aren’t frequently maintained and that certain conditions (like ice) may make your sledding trip more hazardous than fun.
-CHEO has a really good summary with tips for sledding safety.
 Luckily, there are hills of all sizes for your family to check out all winter long because the family that sleds together… has a lot of fun together!

 This one is a popular hill is in the NCC land off of Bearbrook Road.
-It features a nice tall hill with wide open runs for good speed, but it’s also safely protected from the river with a high embankment.
+It features a nice tall hill with wide-open runs for good speed, but it’s also safely protected from the river with a high embankment.
 It’s lit at night so early sunsets are not a problem, and there’s both parking and outhouses in the parking lot nearby.
+Find other NCC hills on their website.

-If big thrills are what you’re after, we recommend Carlington Park in Westboro…if you dare.
+If big thrills are what you’re after, we recommend Carlington Park…if you dare.
 A retired ski hill, Carlington has the steepest, fastest runs in town, plus a cool old chairlift to explore.
 Local sledders often carve out jumps and twists and turns for extra fun.
 Park at the nearby Dulude Arena on Clyde and prepare for a (well rewarded) hike up.

 Walter Baker Park